On the GIT Quotient Space of Quintic Surfaces: Geometric Invariant Theory Analysis

-Furthermore, if for a suitable choice of coordinates $\Xi_{F_X} \subseteq M^{\oplus} \left( \lambda_i \right)$ for $i \geq 7$, then $X$ is unstable (see Table \ref{cr1ps}). \end{prop} \begin{proof} Only finitely many configurations of monomial are relevant for the GIT analysis.
-To find them, with the aid of a computer program, we list all the configurations, and we identify the maximal ones.
-In fact, the computation complexity is greatly reduced by using two basic observations: First, it suffices to consider the configurations associated to $M^{\oplus} \left( \lambda \right)$ where $\lambda$ is such that there exist monomials $m_1$, $m_2$ satisfying $\lambda.m_1=\lambda.m_2=\lambda.0_d=0$, where $0_d$ denotes the centroid in the simplex of monomials.
-Second, the configuration is characterized by its set of minimal monomials with respect to the previously defined partial order.
-Additionally, we ensure our list of critical 1-PS is complete.
-Indeed, by examining the equations of a hyperplane containing $m_1$, $m_2$ and $0_d$, it is clear that its associated $\rho =(a_0,a_1,a_2,a_3)$ satisfies $|a_i|<3(5)^3$ with $a_i \in \mathbb{Z}$.
+Furthermore, if for a choice of coordinates $\Xi_{F_X} \subseteq M^{\oplus} \left( \lambda_i \right)$ for $i \geq 7$, then $X$ is unstable. \end{prop} \begin{proof} Only finitely many configurations of monomials are relevant for the GIT analysis.
+To find them, with the aid of a computer program (see \cite{Website}), we list all the configurations, and we identify the maximal ones.
+The computation complexity is greatly reduced by using two basic observations: First, it suffices to consider the configurations associated to $M^{\oplus} \left( \lambda \right)$ where $\lambda$ is such that there exist distinct monomials $m_1$, $m_2$ satisfying $\lambda.m_1=\lambda.m_2$.
+Second, a configuration is characterized by its set of minimal monomials with respect to the previously defined partial order.
+We also ensure our list of critical 1-PS is complete.
+Indeed, by examining the equation $\lambda.m_1=\lambda.m_2$ with $\lambda=(a_0,a_1,a_2,a_3)$ is clear that $|a_i|<3(5)^3$ with $a_i \in \mathbb{Z}$.
 By using criterion \cite[Prop.
-7.19]{mukai}, we confirm that $M^{\rho}(\rho) \subset M^{\oplus}(\lambda_k)$ for every $\rho$ of that form.
-For testing stability we use the Macaulay2 package StatePolytope developed by D. Swinarski.
-Our implementation follows similar cases in the literature (e.g. \cite{laza4},\cite{lakhani}, \cite{yokoyama}). \end{proof}
+7.19]{mukai}, we confirm that $M^{\oplus}(\lambda) \subset M^{\oplus}(\lambda_k)$ for every $\lambda$ of that form.
+Our implementation of the algorithm to find the maximal sets $M^{\oplus}(\lambda_k)$ and to ensure our list of critical 1-PS is complete follows similar cases in the literature (e.g. \cite{laza4},\cite{lakhani}).
+Finally, the generic configuration associated to each $M^{\oplus}(\lambda_k)$ can be either semi-stable or unstable depending on the presence or absence of the point $\left( \frac{5}{4}, \frac{5}{4}, \frac{5}{4},\frac{5}{4} \right)$ in the convex hull spanned by the monomials in $M^{\oplus}(\lambda_k)$.
+We distinguish the semi-stable configurations from the unstable configurations by using the Macaulay2 package StatePolytope developed by D. Swinarski. \end{proof}